sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 \end{bmatrix}.
 ```

-This term penalizes deviation of the steering-rate command and rear longitudinal-force command from their reference values.
+This residual penalizes deviation of the applied control inputs from their reference values.
+The first component penalizes steering-rate deviation, while the second component penalizes rear longitudinal-force deviation.

 ---

-### Control-Increment Residual

 The control-increment residual is